Sho-shin

 from happenstantial effects at the quench.
 An otherwise

-absent high-reaching CHOJI leaves dotting JI-BA to remind
+absent high-reaching CHOJI leaves dotting SHIMA-BA to

-is solidly mid-KAMAKURA.
-SADATOSHI was perhaps, a little
+usual KUNIYUKI is solidly mid-KAMAKURA.
+SADATOSHI was

 KOKUHO SADATOSHI National Treasure